-(Mark One): ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANT 1934.
-For the quarterly period ended September 30, 2016 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANT 1934.
-OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHAN GE ACT OF GE ACT OF For the transition period from to Commission File Number: 001-35975 Gogo Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of Incorporation or Organization) 111 North Canal St., Suite 1500 Chicago, IL 60606 (Address of principal executive offices) Telephone Number (312) 517-5000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities E during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject t requirements for the past 90 days.
-Yes No Exchange Act of 1934 to such filing Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interrequired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceding 12 months operiod that the registrant was required to submit and post such files).
-Yes \blacksquare No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company" in Rule 12b-2 of the Exchange Act. porting company.
-See Large accelerated filer 🗷 Accelerated f iler 🗆 Non-accelerated filer (Do not check if smaller reporting company) Smaller report ting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \blacksquare 1 As of October 31, 2016, 86,240,531 shares of \$0.0001 par value common stock were outstanding.
+(Ma ⊠ rk One): QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934.
+S EXCHANGE ACT OF For the quarterly period ended September 30, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES 1934.
+S EXCHANGE ACT OF For the transition period from to Commission File Number: 001-35975 Gogo Inc. (Exact name of registrant as specified in its charter) Delaware 27-165 (State or other jurisdiction of (I.R.S.
+En Incorporation or Organization) Identification nployer 111 North Canal St., Suite 1500 Chicago, IL 60606 (Address of principal executive offices) Telephone Number (312) 517-5000 (Registrant's telephone number, including area code) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of any the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) h irements for the past 90 days.
+Yes \boxtimes No \square 1934 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if ired to be submitted and posted pursuant to Rule 405 of Regulation S-T ($\S232.405$ of this chapter) during the preceded that the registrant was required to submit and post such files).
+Yes \boxtimes No \square See Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated file the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the y.
+Larg ge accelerated filer 🗵 Accelerated filer Non -accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠ As of October 31, 2016, 86,240,531 shares of \$0.0001 par value common stock were outstanding.